peter-otoole/svc/README.md

 This is the source for my university final year project, SVC.

-More documentation and features coming soon, for now please view a video of the project on YouTube at: https://www.youtube.com/watch?v=XG5vwTWZGms
+View a video of the project on YouTube at: https://www.youtube.com/watch?v=XG5vwTWZGms

-And Design Definition and Report on DropBox at: https://www.dropbox.com/sh/qupvys1un14eey0/AAB0OEXSuKftkWc8QBcVw1Lda

 ##License: